 The minor in Biology is an excellent stepping-stone to further education in the life sciences, which in turn may lay the groundwork for future participation in various health-related professions and other pursuits.

 A minor in Biology consists of five courses.
 At least three of these courses must be taken in the BU Biology Department (or be cross-listed with BI courses in CAS or MET).

 Students must receive a grade of C or higher in all five courses taken toward the minor.

 - CAS BI 107 (or CGS NS 201)

 - Three Biology electives*

-* These electives can be any 4-credit courses offered by the Biology Department with the following exceptions (which cannot be used toward the minor):
+* These electives can be any 4-credit courses offered by the Biology Department, including CAS BB 522 and/or eligible courses under the Optional Programs section of the Biology Bulletin page.
+Please note the following exceptions (which cannot be used toward the minor):

 - CAS/MET BI 105

 Students may use advanced credit (e.g., AP credit) to satisfy the BI 107 and/or BI 108 requirement.